cakeio-unreal/cakeio-unreal.github.io/docs/core-api/files.md

 ## Overview
-CakeIO provides CakeFile objects to allow file manipulation in a type-safe and ergonomic manner.
+Cake IO provides CakeFile objects to allow file manipulation in a type-safe and ergonomic manner.

 ### Source Code Information